rjarn/Boulder/README.md

 ![image](https://user-images.githubusercontent.com/111002047/184797752-6f804d30-378d-4e33-add2-a7fdbc5f6a27.png)
 <br /><br />
 problem 1 = Fix the latency problem that individually acumulates as notes get spawned in both chords and standalone notes.
-              - notes and chords get spawned seperate from each other, therefore the latency builds up at different and independent rates from each other.
+              - notes and chords get spawned separate from each other, therefore the latency builds up at different and independent rates from each other.
 <br /><br />
 problem 2 = Fix the overall design (of notes/3D camera angle/etc) to improve visual clarity of the information.
 <br /><br />